Pen Name:

 Albuquerque Journal

-The following articles were published in the Albuquerque Journal.
+The following editorials were published in the Albuquerque Journal starting in 1966 to present day.
 Most of them are from my observations as a parent and teacher.

 “Addiction Recast in Disguise of Recreation”